IfyCharmaineN/Ify-s-Python-Projects/README.md

 Hi, I'm Ify!

-🖥️ I'm an IT coordinator based in London with expertise in video conferencing operating systems and a Software Engineer student learning Python, SQL and Swift UI.
+🖥️ I'm an IT coordinator based in London for video conferencing operating systems and a Software Engineer student learning Python, SQL and Swift UI.

 What You'll Find Here: